 Obviously, every baby is so different that’s why the ABC’s of Sleep Class has 3 options to fit your needs.
 There is also a private Facebook group that allows parents to chat and support one another– SO cool!

-This program is worth every penny, I am not one of those people that can live on a few hours of sleep.
+This program is worth every penny, especially if you are like me and not one of those people that can live on a few hours of sleep.
 With this program you will remain actively involved in the process, and before you know it your little one will transition from a dependent sleeper to an independent sleeper.

-Lets talk NAPS real quick.
-My little one continued to take 2 naps a day until she was 18 months old, again thanks to the Cara’s nap plan.
-Now at 2 years old she still takes a 2 hour nap each day and sleeps 11-12 hours a night.
+My little one continued to take 2 naps a day until she was 18 months old, and still takes one nap at 3.5 years.
+I truly believe this is because we gave her a great sleep foundation with Cara’s entire plan.
+Now, still at 3.5 years old she still takes a 2 hour nap each day and sleeps 10 hours a night.
 Is your MIND BLOWN yet?

 Life Happens.
 I’ve learned from Cara that lots of things impact our kids sleep.
 One of the benefits of having a good sleeper is when my baby’s sleep is suddenly disrupted, I know there is a DEEPER issue happening.
 I’ve posted few of my favorite blog posts and Instagram posts of Cara’s.
 I constantly refer back to when life happens.